apitee/docs/README.md

  [docs](http://docs.apitee.com)

-IaC solution multiplatform, can provide services based on kubernetes/gitlab/docker in automated way, You write the scenario and the operation script can be easly runneda and updated It's an opened standard for DSL and DEpendency Definition creating for automation and AI/ML integration on any environment with any techstack.
+IaC solution multiplatform, can provide services based on kubernetes/gitlab/docker in automated way.

+After you write the operation scenario as an yaml script can be easly runned and updated to share the flow for another user.

+It's an opened standard for DSL and DEpendency Definition creating for automation and AI/ML integration on any environment with any techstack.

+## backgrund

+Today many automation staff on gitlab is not working from the scrach, You need to configure, and that is the task for APITEE solution.
+We care for sharing the operations know how in a secure way with modular and reusable documented way with option to use just selected part.

 ## Secure